ArthurConmy/EPQ/README.md

 Use the Python programming language in order to develop in the following order:

-A simulator that allows any number of players to play a game of Dots-and-Boxes on an arbitrarily-sized grid A simple greedy algorithm opponent
+* A simulator that allows any number of players to play a game of Dots-and-Boxes on an arbitrarily-sized grid
+* A simple greedy algorithm opponent
-A more complicated (minimax algorithm based) opponent, that only plays Dots-and-Boxes games on smaller grids A general minimax opponent
+* A more complicated (minimax algorithm based) opponent, that only plays Dots-and-Boxes games on smaller grids
+* A general minimax opponent

+There are several decisions made here that need to be expounded and/or justified.

+To begin, the choice of Python as the programming language.
+This was made for two reasons: first, this is the language that I am most familiar with, and secondly, because it is one of the most intuitive languages to read and thus debug [1].
+I plan to use the IDLE
+IDE in order to code my program, which has many features that will be helpful to my project, such as auto-coloured text allowing easy distinguishing between functions, variables and loops [2].

+The progression from greedy to minimax algorithm is justified from personal experience and intiution, and by their very defintion [3] greedy algorithms have the inbuilt susceptibility to be weak to more advanced strategies.
+Being a complex and much-studied game, Dots-and-Boxes is not likely to be a game which a greedy algorithm is effective at playing.
+On the other hand, minimax algorithms are at the heart of many competitive computer programs [4] for Chess and Draughts, for example.

+I began the development of my artefact with the aforementioned simulator program.
+It's development is described below.

 # Simulator.py

-In order to get to grips with the Dots and Boxes game, and in particular how the Python programming language facilitates this game, it is worth developing a simulator to play games of Dots and Boxes between several players (all human) and on arbitrarily sized grids.
+The first section of `Simulator.py` is

 ```Python
 board_size=4